Gamecube/N64 to USB adapters manual [Work in progress]

 be found:

-Game controller settings, select the adapter named "GC/N64_USB" and click the
+Right-click and select Game controller settings, select the adapter named "GC/N64_USB" and click the Properties button.

 open the game device calibration wizard.

-- Axis calibration: It says D-Pad, but it really is the main analog stick we are talking about.
+Axis calibration: The dialog says D-Pad, but it really is the main analog stick we are calibrating.
 Move it around in

 all directions until releasing it brings the cross in the center.
 Press a button such as A to continue.